life-and-dev/son/about.md

 Whether you read one article or explore the entire site, my prayer is that it draws you closer to God's love and your position in His eternal Kingdom.

-Join me in this journey of discovery, exploring together what it means be part of the eternal family of God.
+Join me in this journey of discovery, exploring together what it means to be part of the eternal family of God.